litmuschaos/litmus-docs/website/docs/user-guides/account-settings.md

 <img src={require('../assets/user-guides/my-account/step-2.png').default} alt="edit icon" />
 </figure>

-Enter your name and your email address in the following text fields and click on the `Confirm` button to save the new details.
+Enter your name and email address in the following text fields and click on the **Confirm** button to save the new details.

 <figure>
 <img src={require('../assets/user-guides/my-account/step-3.png').default} alt="edit information" />
 </figure>

-## Change Password
+## Change password

-On the same page, you can change your password by clicking on the `Change Password` button.
+On the same page, you can change your password by clicking on the **Change Password** button.

 <figure>
 <img src={require('../assets/user-guides/my-account/step-4.png').default} alt="edit information" />
 </figure>

-To update your password enter your current password as well as the new password you wish to set and click **Confirm**
+To update your password enter your current password as well as the new password you wish to set and select **Confirm**.

 <figure>
 <img src={require('../assets/user-guides/my-account/step-5.png').default} alt="edit information" />